awslabs/clickstream-android/README.md

 ## How to build locally
 ### Config your local environment
+First of all you should install the latest version of [Android Studio](https://developer.android.com/studio).
 ####  Config your checkstyle:
 1. Open your Android Studio -> Preferences -> Tools -> check style window.
 2. Change the check style version to 8.29.